 Again, stop.
-The people in work aren’t thinking about whether you smiled at them or not.
+The people at work aren’t thinking about whether you smiled at them or not.
 They’re at work.
 Also, remember, they went through this process too!
 They know you’re nervous but then again, they probably aren’t even thinking about any of that, because little secret, they hadn’t noticed.

-5 – Do a trial run of your commute.
+5. Do a trial run of your commute

 You don’t need anything that will make you feel any more anxious.
 Have a trial run a day or two before the interview – so that’s one less thing off your mind!
-This will make you think purely on the interview itself, and not how or ifyou’ll get there!
+This will make you think purely on the interview itself, and not how or if you'll get there!

-It’s hard going to an interview without anxiety, so with it is a whole new level of difficult.
+It’s hard going to an interview without anxiety, so going with it is a whole new level of difficult.
 Whether the interview went well, or badly, remember you just being there is a step forward, and if you don’t get the job, you’re one rejection closer to the right one for you!